rwygmans/wildfire-app/README.md

 ## Data

+This dataset represents the Fire Occurrence Data Record (FODR) produced by the Interagency Fire Occurrence Reporting Modules (InFORM) Application.
+The FODR is the authoritative fire occurrence data set for the five major federal fire management agencies and some state agencies.
+The FODR also includes records that are bulk uploaded by state agencies that are not InFORM participators, thus providing a comprehensive fire occurrence data set for the United States.

-The dataset includes US wildfires with `Acres > 5`, sourced from USGS/NIFC Wildfire Perimeters.
+The dataset includes US wildfires with `Acres > 5`.
 The data is pre-filtered and optimized in `wildfires-lite.parquet` (6 MB vs 145 MB full dataset).

 ### Data Columns